temporalio/features/features/activity/shutdown/README.md

 encounter a hard timeout.

 # Detailed spec
+* When a worker shutdown is initiated, the activity context isn't canceled until shutdown has succeeded or the shutdown timeout has elapsed
-* If a worker is told to begin shutdown, activities are immediately notified via a cancel.
-It must be possible for the user to determine if this cancel was issued by server, or is the result of worker shutdown
+* It must be possible for the user to determine if this cancel was issued by server, or is the result of worker shutdown
+  * TODO: Java - need to add a way for Activities to know when the worker is being shutdown.
+  * TODO: Typescript - figure out what happens in TS
 * Activities may handle the cancel however they like (including continuing running)
 * Heartbeating is possible while the shutdown process is ongoing
 * If all activities complete, shutdown can complete (assuming WFT work is complete too)
-* SDKs should provide a timeout parameter which, if elapsed, shutdown completes even if there are still running activities.
-If such activities complete later their response is ignored
+* For Core based SDKs, if an activity runs indefinitely and ignores the cancelation, then worker shutdown will hang indefinitely.
+  * TODO: verify Java